sbt/website/src/reference/01-General-Info/90-Changes/45-Migrating-from-sbt-0.12.x.md

 (Remember you can define tasks in terms of settings, but not the other way round)

-With the `.value` macro you don't have to know or remember if your key is a `SettingKey` or a `TaskKey`:
+With the `.value` DSL you don't have to know or remember if your key is a `SettingKey` or a `TaskKey`:

     sett1 := "s1"
     sett2 := "s2"